What is a HUD?

 This breakthrough stirred the imagination of automakers, aviators, gamers, sporting companies and a host of manufacturers who are exploring ways to use our technology in novel of ways.

 The automotive industry could be one of the first big adopters.
 Indeed, global revenue from sales of automotive HUDs alone will reach $18.6 billion annually, according to the IHS Automotive Display Market Tracker and Components Forecasts and Analysis.
-This means could see new automotive models emerging with HUD safety features before too long.
+This means we could see new automotive models emerging with HUD safety features before too long.

 Safety Benefits of HUDs